clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 .. _dbrs:

 Database Reference Stack
 ########################

-This guide covers the hardware and installation requirements for using the :abbr:`DBRS (Database Reference Stack)` and provides getting started configuration examples.
-The steps in this guide use |CL-ATTR| as the host system.
+This guide describes the hardware and installation requirements for using the :abbr:`DBRS (Database Reference Stack)`, along with getting started configuration examples, using |CL-ATTR| as the host system.

 .. contents::
    :local: